Guest blog by Sam Hadadi,

-- Chocolate has long been seen to energise and was once included in soldiers’ ration packs in World War I. Chocolate has even gone into space with the astronauts!
+- Chocolate was once included in soldiers’ ration packs in World War I. Chocolate has even gone into space with the astronauts!

 - If you listen to the International Cocoa Organization, us chocolate-loving Europeans account for around half the world’s chocolate consumption.
 They estimate the average Brit, Swiss, or German eats 11kg of chocolate a year.

 - It was a young, entrepreneurial nineteen-year-old by the name of Milton Hershey who founded the Hershey Chocolate Company in 1871.
 This young entrepreneur was then commissioned by the U.S. Government to make a candy bar to be included in soldier’s rations.